kalekdev/uni/semester-1/nus-1/notes.typ

 $
   arrow(F) = q(arrow(E) + arrow(v) times arrow(B))
 $
 This was first implied by Maxwell, then expanded by Oliver Heaviside and Lorentz.
-This is considered to be of equal importance to Maxwell's equations, as it links the electrostatic and magnetic fields.
+This is considered to be of equal importance as Maxwell's equations, as it links the electrostatic and magnetic fields.

 Now I will consider the force due to the magnetic field alone $arrow(F) = q arrow(v) times arrow(B)$(electrostatics already covered earlier) which only affects moving charges (because they themselves also generate a surrounding magnetic field).
 The resulting direction can be calculated using Fleming's left hand rule (mnemonic FBI):
 #figure(